nikcio/Nikcio.UHeadless/docs/v4/extending/content.md

 Nikcio.UHeadless provides flexibility to extend and replace content data structures to accommodate your specific needs.
 This documentation outlines three examples of how you can extend the content data structures.

-## Example 1: Simple Content Model Extension
+## Example 1: Simple Content Model

 1. Create your own content model by inheriting from `BasicContent`: